oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 4. Implementers MUST implement practical mitigations as listed in (#practical-mitigations) that are appropriate for the use case, architecture, and selected protocols.
 5. Implementers SHOULD implement proximity checks as defined in (#establish-proximity) if possible.

-These best practices apply to the Device Authorization Grant ({{RFC8628}}) as well as other cross-device protocols such as the Client Initiated Backchannel Authentication {{CIBA}}, Self-Issued OpenID Provider v2 {{OpenID.SIOPV2}}, OpenID for Verifiable Presentations [@OpenID.VP], the Pre-Authorized Code Flow in ([@OpenID.VCI]) and other cross-device protocols that rely on the user to authenticate the channel between devices.
+These best practices apply to the Device Authorization Grant ({{RFC8628}}) as well as other cross-device protocols such as the Client Initiated Backchannel Authentication {{CIBA}}, Self-Issued OpenID Provider v2 {{OpenID.SIOPV2}}, OpenID for Verifiable Presentations {{OpenID.VP}}, the Pre-Authorized Code Flow in ([@OpenID.VCI]) and other cross-device protocols that rely on the user to authenticate the channel between devices.

 (#cross-device-flow-patterns) provides details about susceptible protocols and (#cross-device-flow-exploits) provides attack descriptions. (#practical-mitigations) provides details about the security mechanisms and mitigations, (protocol-selection) provides protocol selection guidance and (#foundational-pillars) provides details from formal analysis of protocols that apply to cross device flows.